Yifei4905/Project_2_Lab_of_Plotters/README.md

 * Undersampled Random Forest model had the best balanced accuracy score (87%)
 * PCA analysis was not effective at reducing dimensionality
 * The balanced accuracy score seems to come at the expense of the F1 scores
-* For a better analysis, I could get more balanced data directly from https://data.census.gov/.
+* For a better analysis, I could get more balanced data directly from https://data.census.gov/

+### Sources of code
+* Most of my code is based on code provided in exercises across multiple weeks during the AI Bootcamp.